cdvelop/unixid/README.md

 This automatic configuration allows you to use the same API in both environments while the library handles the implementation details internally.

-## Thread Safety

-The library handles concurrent ID generation safely through mutex locking in server-side environments.

 ## License

+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.